-Teething baby won’t sleep at night?
-Discover how to get a teething baby to sleep, the tips and products that help, and how to handle the sleep regression.
+Is your little one teething?
+Discover how to get a teething baby to sleep, the tips and products that help, and how to handle it.

-That is, until the fiasco a few weeks back when, for about half an hour or so, he was inconsolable.
+That is, until the fiasco when, for about half an hour or so, he was inconsolable.

-And forget about sleep.
-He was extra clingy and fussy, including having a fever a couple of nights.
-He’d wake up every couple of hours and want my husband and I to comfort him.
-The pacifier seemed to help him sleep, but he’d get mad later at night because he couldn’t put it back into his mouth.
+And forget about sleep or having a normal bedtime routine.
+He was extra clingy and fussy, including having a fever for a couple of nights.
+He’d wake up every few hours and want my husband or me to comfort him.
+The pacifier seemed to help him sleep, but he’d get mad later at night because he couldn’t put it back in his mouth.